 Borrowing Corporate Strategy Techniques for Your Society

 Many societies are at a crossroads— new competition from online genealogy sites and webinars, dwindling membership, and challenges in figuring out how to evolve activities.
-It’s time to stop and make a plan!
-Why not borrow from the business world?
-Marketing Strategist (by day) and Genealogist (by night) Laurie Hermance-Moore will show you techniques that are used by large companies to refine how they “go to market”.
 Learn how to align your society leadership on your vision for the future, your current mission, how you are positioning yourself against the competition, and identifying and prioritizing your target audiences.

 “Shouldn’t our Society Be on Twitter?!”
 Consider This First.

 Facebook.
 Twitter.
 YouTube.
 Pinterest.
 LinkedIn.
 Blogs.
 Brochures.
 Newsletters.
 The society website.
-All of these may seem a bit scary, but they are simply “channels” that your society might use to get the word out about your offerings.
-You aren’t alone--many businesses and organizations hear about the latest trend in marketing, and want to jump right in.
-Don’t.
-Marketing Strategist (by day) and Genealogist (by night) Laurie Hermance-Moore will show you the right way to approach marketing communications.
+These are simply “channels” that your society might use to get the word out about your offerings.
 You’ll learn how to consider your audiences, what you want to say to convince them, how to create “content” that can be reused, and finally—where to distribute that content—and answer the question of whether you should really be on Twitter—or not.